 (i) The Exchanges would be government entities, with a role in setting minimum benefit standards, but they would not directly provide health insurance coverage.
+The same situation would apply to the multi-State Exchange plans arranged by the Office of Personnel Management.

-(ii) Exchange plans would include both the public option and a number of private health insurance plans.
+(ii) All Exchange plans would be private health insurance.